Statistical Moderation of VCE Coursework

 - Students who do not complete their examinations will still have their coursework scores statistically moderated, using information from the rest of the group.

-Back to Top Frequently Asked Questions from teachers
+Frequently Asked Questions from teachers

 There are two very weak students in my class.
 Will they drag down the marks of the others?